 Step 4: If the Union is dissatisfied with the Board of Director's Step 3 response, the Union may within five (5) working days after the response of the committee, provide written notice to the Fire Chief or his/her designee that it is advancing the grievance to binding arbitration.
 Within five (5) working days of the Union's Step 4 notice, the Union must contact the Oregon State Employment Relations Board and request a list of seven (7) names of arbitrators with an Oregon or Washington address.
 Both the Union and the District shall have the right to strike three (3) names from the list.
 The party losing the toss of the coin shall strike the first name and the other party the second, repeating the process until one name remains.
 Said person shall be the arbitrator.
-If the arbitrator's fees will be paid by the losing party as determined by the arbitrator.
-If the arbitrator shall be the sole responsibility of the party incurring the cost.
-The Arbitrator shall consider only the issue or issues presented to him/her in writing, acting in a judicial, not legislative, capacity interpreting and/or applying the express language of a specific provision or provisions of the Agreement, without adding to, subtracting from, ignoring or amending the express terms of this Agreement.
+The arbitrator's fees will be paid by the losing party as determined by the arbitrator.
+If the arbitrator award is less than whole, the fees of the arbitrator will be shared equally.
+All other costs of the arbitrator shall consider only the issue or issues presented to him/her in writing, acting in a judicial, not legislative, capacity interpreting and/or applying the express language of a specific provision or provisions of the Agreement, without adding to, subtracting from, ignoring or amending the express terms of this Agreement.